Bachelor of Technology/Bachelor of Education (Secondary)Bachelors Double Degree

 May be completed in a shorter duration subject to unit availabilities.

-This course is closely integrated with vocational education courses.
-Some specialisations incorporate specified certificates and/or competencies from TAFE or other recognised VET providers.
-Students who already hold the appropriate TAFE or other recognised VET provider qualifications will receive advanced standing.
+This course supports a pathway from vocational education courses.
+Students who hold the appropriate TAFE or other recognised VET provider qualifications receive advanced standing.

 Exercise critical analysis, problem solving and decision making needed to perform competently and effectively as an educational professional.